-- We involved the EY internal valuation specialists in our team to assist in evaluating management's impairment methodology and key assumptions used in the impairment calculations; - Together with the EY internal valuation specialists, we assessed management's impairment methodology by comparing it to best practices and the requirements of IAS 36; - Our valuation specialists calculated independent weighted average cost of capitals ("WACCs") to compare to management's WACCs.
-Our independent WACC recalculation was based on publicly available market data for comparable companies for each of the material cash generating units ("CGUs"); - For assumptions based on historical results, we compared the cash flow forecasts to past performance (particularly as it relates to historical working capital levels and gross profit margins); - For assumptions based on future trends and where the risk of an altered economy was present: - we vouched CPI assumptions to current market information, which we obtained externally; - we stress tested the retail businesses' revenue cash flows by determining the impact of a delayed economic recovery, by pushing the cash flow forecasts out by one year; and - we have considered the actual trading results of the retail businesses post year end in our assessment of the reasonability of the revenue cash flow projections. - We have performed sensitivity analyses around all the key assumptions used in the impairment model.
-We did this by increasing and decreasing the following assumptions in the model to determine the impact on the headroom between the total value of the investment in the CGU and the value in use as calculated by the impairment calculation model: - The WACC used to discount the cash flows - Revenue, overhead and terminal value growth rates - Gross profit margins - Working capital requirements; - We assessed the historical reliability of cash flow forecasts prepared by management through a review of actual past performance compared to previous forecasts to understand management's ability to accurately estimate future cash flows; - We assessed the adequacy of the Company's disclosures in terms of IAS 36 - Impairment of assets and IFRS 9 - Financial Instruments, in relation to the Investments and the loans receivable included in the financial statements.
+- We involved the internal valuation specialists in our team to assist in evaluating management's impairment methodology and key assumptions used in the impairment calculations; - Together with the internal valuation specialists, we performed the following: - Assessed management's impairment methodology by comparing it to best practices and the requirements of IAS 36; and - Calculated independent weighted average cost of capitals ("WACCs") to compare to management's WACCs.
+Our independent WACC recalculation was based on publicly available market data for comparable companies for each of the material cash generating units ("CGUs"); - For assumptions based on historical results, we compared the cash flow forecasts to past performance (particularly as it relates to historical working capital levels and gross profit margins); - For assumptions based on future trends and where the risk of an altered economy was present: - we vouched CPI assumptions to current market information, which we obtained externally; - we stress tested the retail businesses' revenue cash flows by determining the impact of a delayed economic recovery, by pushing the cashflow forecasts out by one year; and - we have considered the actual trading results of the retail businesses post year end in our assessment of the reasonability of the revenue cash flow projections. - We have performed sensitivity analyses around all the key assumptions used in the impairment model.
+We did this by increasing and decreasing the following assumptions in the model to determine the impact on the headroom between the total value of the investment in the CGU and the value in use as calculated by the impairment calculation model: - The WACC used to discount the cash flows; - Revenue, overhead and terminal value growth rates; - Gross profit margins; and - Working capital requirements. - We also performed extended sensitivity testing and stress tests of the impairment model with different economic recovery scenarios to determine whether there is a significant impact on the value in use calculated in the model; - We assessed the historical reliability of cash flow forecasts prepared by management through a review of actual past performance compared to previous forecasts to understand management's ability to accurately estimate future cash flows; and - We assessed the adequacy of the Company's disclosures in terms of IAS 36 Impairment of assets and IFRS 9 Financial Instruments, in relation to the investments and the loans receivable included in the financial statements.